HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-b, --bins` Amount of bins (bars, points, etc).
 Default: 64

-`-ht, --height` Height of the image.
-Default: 540px
+`-ht, --height` Height of the image in px.
+Default: 540

-`-w, --width` Width of the image.
+`-w, --width` Width of the image in px.
 Will be overwritten if both bin_width AND bin_spacing is given!
-Default: 1920px
+Default: 1920

-` -bw, --bin_width` Width of the bins.
+` -bw, --bin_width` Width of the bins in px.
 Default: auto (5/6 * width/bins)

-`-bs, --bin_spacing` Spacing between bins.
+`-bs, --bin_spacing` Spacing between bins in px.
 Default: auto (1/6 * width/bins)

 `-fr, --framerate` Framerate of the image sequence (Frames per second).
-Default: 30fps
+Default: 30

 `-xlog` Scales the X-axis logarithmically to a given base.
 Default: 1 (Linear Scaling)